Location Icon Dublin, Ireland

 Exploring Alternatives to Third-party Services

 Self-hosted services like Matomo provide a privacy-conscious alternative to mainstream analytics platforms.
-Such tools offer IP anonymization and respect Do Not Track requests.
+Such tools offer IP anonymization and respect privacy signals like Global Privacy Control (GPC), which has replaced the now-deprecated Do Not Track standard.

 Matomo: A Self-Hosted Analytics Solution